AjayShukla007/Ai-mrk-api/readme.md

-# AI Markdown Editor API
+# Ai-mrk(Advanced Intelligent Markdown Resource Kit) API

 ## Overview
 AI Markdown Editor API is a powerful backend designed to support the AI Markdown Editor.
 It provides features like login, signup, saving markdown on the cloud, secure login, and it's fast, easy to use, and smooth.